KDills2246/dataviz_final_project/README.md

 # Data Visualization and Reproducible Research

-> Firstname Lastname.
+> Katie Dills

-Learn more about me in my [GitHub profile page](https://github.com/reiminer)
+Learn more about me in my [GitHub profile page](https://github.com/KDills2246)

 The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020.